ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/particleFilters.rst

 .. sectionauthor:: Axel Huebl

-A common task in both modeling and in situ processing (output) is the selection of particles of a particle species by attributes.
+A common task in both modeling, initializing and in situ processing (output) is the selection of particles of a particle species by attributes.
 PIConGPU implements such selections as *particle filters*.

 Particle filters are simple mappings assigning each particle of a species either ``true`` or ``false`` (ignore / filter out).